You are here

 Brahms did not pass down the original string quintet to posterity, so it is impossible to compare with the final version.
 It is hard to imagine that all of the many thematic ideas would "sound" in either of the earlier versions, especially in the two outer movements; the single timbre of the instrumental group in those versions would likely have rendered the music opaque at best.
 With the contrasting timbre of the piano against the strings, we can readily distinguish individual melodic lines and juxtapositions of thematic fragments in this very rich weave of contrapuntal threads.
 In this case, Brahms' talent was indeed equal to his genius.

-- Steve Lacoste is the Los Angeles Philharmonic Association's Archivist.
+- Steve Lacoste is Archivist for the Los Angeles Philharmonic Association.